 During a courtesy visit to the Embassy on November 10, the project Management Team shared their vision on the way forward and expressed their gratitude to the Dutch government.

-The Team also said that they are much prepared to conduct this project to the benefit of the Ghanaian society.
+The Team also said that they were much prepared to embark on the project to the benefit of the Ghanaian society.